tasada038/website/content/post/hugo_academic.md

 ---
-title: "starter-hugo-academic + Github Pagesでwebsiteを作るチップス"
+title: "How to use starter-hugo-academic and Github Pages?"
-date: 2023-11-04
+date: 2024-05-31
 draft: false
 tags:
 - Hugo